ryanolee/go-pot/README.md

 ### Script
 >[!CAUTION]
-> Scripts should **never** be runs from unknown sources before checking the contents and understanding what they do.
+> Scripts should **never** be ran from unknown sources.
 The following script is provided as a convenience and is safe to run.
 [However please review the contents of the script before running it.](https://raw.githubusercontent.com/ryanolee/go-pot/main/docs/scripts/install.sh)

 To install go pot you can run the following script
 ```bash